Luxury Treehouse Design | Eco-Focused Treehouse Architect UK

 How much does a bespoke treehouse cost to build?

-Costs vary widely depending on height, access, engineering and finish, but a realistic range is £120,000–£250,000+.
+Costs vary depending on height, access, engineering complexity, and level of finish, but a realistic range is typically £120,000–£250,000+.
+Early feasibility work is key to understanding where a project is likely to sit within that range.

 Do treehouses need planning permission?

 Yes.
-Treehouses generally require planning permission, especially in woodland settings or close to rivers.
-And if the building is intended as a holiday let, it won’t fall under permitted development.
-That said, with the right approach and a design that respects the site, securing permission is very realistic.
-Can a treehouse really generate high income?
+Treehouses generally require planning permission, particularly in woodland settings or near rivers.
+If the building is intended as a holiday let, it will not fall under permitted development.

-What if my site is sloped, remote or awkward?
+What if my site is sloped, remote, or awkward?

 Conclusion: Make Your Property a Destination, Not Just a Place to Stay